-Juvenile Correctional Centres, formerly approved schools are educational institutions providing educational service for children, ages of 12-18 years.
+Juvenile Correctional Centres, formerly Approved Schools are rehabilitation centres providing educational service for children, ages of 12-18 years.
 It must be pointed out that these institutions are not prisons but residential setting for children whom the court determines require confinement in a structured environment that will aid in their rehabilitation.
 There is a significant decrease in the number of children.
 In 2012 the population exceeded 400.
 However, in collaboration with the Ministry of Youth, The Ministry of Justice and the Ministry of National Security, the numbers have remained below 260 in many instances with remandees making up about 50%.

 There are two types of residential facilities under the general rubric of juvenile correctional centres: high security and medium.
 The high security is for children who demonstrate a need for maximum control and intensive residential care services for example, the Hill Top Juvenile Correctional Centre and Metcalfe Street Secure Remand Centre.
 The minimum security institutions are those facilities in which children can enter or leave the facility under staff supervision.
 These are the South Camp Correctional Centre for girls and Rio Cobre Juvenile Centre for boys.
 The children can also leave the facility on Licence or Home Leave.